Seasonal Staff Positions

 - Positional Increments:

 - Additional increments may be assigned by the director to reflect program responsibilities.

 *** If you have more than one degree at a particular level, you will be recognized at the next highest level.
 For example, if you have both a B.A. and a B.S. then you would receive the increment for having a Master’s Degree.
 Please note that increments are not cumulative.

 Example: A staph member who has worked 3 years at NYSC and 2 years at GSMS, and who holds a bachelor’s degree and teaching certificate, would be paid $78/day:

-Important NYSC dates:
+Important NYSC dates for 2016:

 *All dates are approximate and subject to change.
 Please do not book any travel until you are hired and receive confirmation of date and location!

 - NYSC office staph arrive in Charleston, WV or Dulles, VA in mid-May to Early June.
 (Final date to be determine by staph appointment.)

 - NYSC Outdoor Adventure staph arrive in Charleston, WV or Dulles, VA around June 1, 2016